-Warrior, notorious for his vile homophobic rants in lectures and in online videos, was previously fired for requesting more money for SummerSlam in 1991, for steroid use in 1992, and for no-showing events in 1996.
+Warrior, notorious for his vile homophobic rants in lectures and in online videos, was previously fired for holding up McMahon for more money prior to SummerSlam in 1991, for steroid use in 1992, and for no-showing events in 1996.
 The company went as far as to put out a DVD mocking and slandering him in 2005, called “The Self Destruction of the Ultimate Warrior.”
 Yet, nine years later, Warrior was accepting a Hall of Fame ring and, two days after that, giving an emotional speech on Monday Night Raw.

 Less than 24 hours after that speech, the Ultimate Warrior died of a heart attack in Arizona.